Senseless poster

 The inciting incident occurs at 11 minutes when Darryl loses his hockey rink job after falling asleep from exhaustion, putting him in even more desperate financial straits.
 He cannot afford to continue his education without finding money fast..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Darryl makes the active choice to participate in Dr. Wheedon's experimental drug trial, signing the consent forms and taking the first dose of the serum that will enhance his senses.
+This illustrates the protagonist's commitment to Darryl makes the active choice to participate in Dr. Wheedon's experimental drug trial, signing the consent forms and taking the first dose of the serum that will enhance his senses.
 He crosses into the world of superhuman perception., moving from reaction to action.

 The Collapse moment at 71 minutes (76% through) represents the emotional nadir.
 Here, Darryl completely loses all five senses during a critical moment at his new job presentation, humiliating himself in front of the Smythe-Bates executives.
 His dream job is destroyed, and he realizes the drug has taken everything from him.
 His ambition has led to total sensory death., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.